Wesleyan portrait of Liana DeMarco

 Liana DeMarco

-Dr. DeMarco's current book project, Sick Time: Medicine and Management under Slavery, examines the management of enslaved people’s health and the medicalization of their productivity in nineteenth-century Louisiana and Cuba.
-She argues that this historical moment was crucial to the making of the relationship between medicine and capitalism that we have today, where health (especially Black people’s health) is often conceived of in terms of productivity, and where workers are often required to secure a doctor’s note to access “sick time."
-The book also examines enslaved people's medicine in a variety of environments, including cities, plantations, and the forests, swamps, and natural springs where enslaved people went to heal.
+Dr. DeMarco's first book project, Sick Time: Medicine and Management under Slavery, examines the management of enslaved people’s health and the medicalization of their productivity in nineteenth-century Louisiana and Cuba.
+She argues that in this historical moment we can see the making of crucial ideas about labor, race, and health which persist today, such as the tie between employment and health care; the tendency to view health (especially Black people’s health) in terms of productivity; and the idea that a doctor should judge whether or not someone is sick enough to miss work.
+The book also examines enslaved people's medical labor and health practices in a variety of environments, including cities, plantations, and the forests, swamps, and natural springs where enslaved people went to heal.
 Flight to these locations reveals how enslaved people developed their own meanings of sick time.

-Her other writing can be found in the Journal of Southern History, the Journal of the History of Medicine and Allied SciencesSlavery & Abolition, and forthcoming in Labor and Enterprise & Society.
+Liana's writing can be found in the Journal of Southern History, the Journal of the History of Medicine and Allied SciencesSlavery & Abolition, Labor, Enterprise & Society, and forthcoming in Isis and the Bulletin of the History of Medicine.

 Academic Affiliations